 Alibaba helps rule-setting for global CBEC via its eWTP (Electronic World Trade Platform) initiative (2016), promoting public-private dialogue.

-The cost of building warehouses overseas has more than doubled from the pre-pandemic period, for example, the annual rental for a 10,000 square-metre warehouse in Los Angeles was around US$10 million in 2020—but reached US$300-400 million by the end of 2022, making it difficult for new players.
+Overseas warehouses costs have more than doubled since pre-pandemic times.
+The annual rental for a 10,000 square metre warehouse in Los Angeles was around US$10 million in 2020, but US$300-400 million by the end of 2022, a higher than ever entry threshold.
 Expansion is further dampened by the 2-3 year profit cycle.
-Qu Rengang 曲仁岗 Disifang’s (China’s leading export and import logistics firm) overseas warehouse business notes that in the next 3-5 years, overseas warehouses would seek to transform from general storage to brands or goods-specific storage, streamlining costs for automatic goods selection and categorisation.
-Qu urges more transparent industrial standards for overseas warehouse operation, prompting more regulated sectoral growth.
+Qu Rengang 曲仁岗 Disifang’s (China’s leading export and import logistics firm) overseas warehouse business notes that in the next 3-5 years, overseas warehouses would seek to transform from general storage to brands or goods-specific storage.
+Qu urges more transparent industrial standards for overseas warehouse operation, for more regulated sectoral growth.

-Lege Co. 乐歌股份, one of a few PRC CBEC players invested in their own global logistics system, has since been consolidating its 15 overseas warehouses, turning a few small ones into one big one to spread out operational costs per square metre.
-Xiang Lehong 项乐宏 Lege’s chairman remains optimistic about future demand from business, referring to the US’s manufacturing reshoring strategy and preference for local assembly and shipments.
+Lege Co. 乐歌股份, one of few PRC CBEC players invested in their own global logistics system, has been consolidating its 15 overseas warehouses to improve operational costs per square metre.
+Xiang Lehong 项乐宏 Lege’s chairman remains optimistic, referring to US manufacturing’s reshoring strategy and preference for local assembly.

 risks affecting two-way CBEC sellers